What is Gelbwurst?

 Gelbwurst is also known as Hirnwurst (“brain sausage”) because it originally comprised up to 25% pig brains.
 And like most other German sausages, its name varies between regions, too: Gelbwurst is known as Bregen– or Brägenwurst in some parts of northern Germany (both also translating to “brain sausage”); and Kalbskäse or Weißer Fleischkäse in Bavaria, where it’s often prepared in baked loaf form, like Leberkäse.

 Buy it ready-sliced from the butcher, peel off the casing and serve your Gelbwurst as part of a selection of cold meats, with some good German bread, as part of your breakfast or dinner spread.
-Be aware that Gelbwurst goes off quickly though, so it’s best to eat it within a couple of days of purchase.
+Be aware that Gelbwurst goes off quickly though, so it’s best to eat it within a day or two of purchase.